 “Well, maybe it is a control issue.
 Has it only happened with one partner?”

 “No. Another time it was a girl in the corner of a club and other times my friends touch me and it starts up.”

 “It starts when I’m about to cum and then it won’t stop, sometimes for hours.”

 “How nice.
 It doesn’t sound like a relapse of your PTSD.
 Do other people notice?”

 “They think I’m putting out a super-sexual vibe.
 People stop on the street.”

 “It doesn’t happen with him.”

 “That’s the problem.
-Sounds like your erogenous zones have increased without Jack coming along.
+Sounds like your erogenous sensitivity has increased without Jack coming along.
 Do you really think you’re breaking up?”